 Answer: Choosing to be a wife and a mother—one of the most important decisions any young woman can make—is ultimately a “career choice,” even though Satan’s world teaches otherwise.
 Mothers are a primary spiritual teacher for their children, and education and preparation are important keys to success in any career.
 Thus, any wise woman will benefit from the opportunity to become more firmly grounded in the truth.
 The Living University curriculum was designed to develop a whole host of abilities that will be valuable to the wife and mother who will manage a home and rear children in God’s Way.
 It is an ideal way for a wife and mother to prepare for her future role!

 “Will classes I take at Living University transfer to other universities?”

 Answer: That depends.
 We have had limited success with some classes transferring as “elective credit” to an accredited institution.
 Right now, it is up to the institution.
-One of the reasons we are developing an Associate of Arts (AA) degree is to increase transferability of LU credits.
-Once the state of North Carolina licenses the AA degree, this should increase the transferability of our classes.
+One of the reasons we developed an Associate of Arts (AA) degree wasto increase transferability of LU credits.
 Transferability is always a case-by-case situation—which has so far worked in favor of Living University students.